kyob/LMSTauronPowerOutagesPlugin/README.md

 ## Configuration

 Go to `<path-to-lms>/?m=configlist` then add config parameters and values.
-Otherway default values will be used.
+You can use more than one value separate with comma.
+Example config below:
 ```
-tauron.gaid = 502
+tauron.commune = 501,502,503
-tauron.type = commune
+tauron.district = 4,5,6
 taruron.api_url = https://www.tauron-dystrybucja.pl/iapi/
 ```